How Meditation Makes Us More Creative

 Unlocking this treasure trove requires us to simultaneously quiet our "monkey" conscious mind while diving into our deeper, far more powerful subconscious mind.
 And that's precisely what meditation does!
 The chart on this page shows our subconscious mind's ocean of superpowers, and how meditation helps us dive right in.

 Meditation's ability to magnify creativity is growing in legend.
 Especially in the business world.

 In the early 1980's, Walt Disney was at a creative crossroads.
 In hopes of "accessing new creative directions," executives called in high profile psychotherapist and meditation teacher "to the Hollywood stars," Dr. Ron Alexander.
 After seeing the massive creative leaps by those who finished his mindfulness course, the Walt Disney company adopted mindfulness on a broad scale.
 And the rest, as they say, is history.

-Over the next decade, with new Disneylands springing up in cities like Paris and Tokyo, groundbreaking animation patents hitting the books, and blockbusters like "The Little Mermaid," "The Lion King," and "Beauty & The Beast" gracing movie screens (to all the world's delight!), meditation's effect on the company, especially within its creative department — has been momentous.
+Over the next decade, with new Disneylands springing up in cities like Paris and Tokyo, groundbreaking animation patents hitting the books, and blockbusters like "The Little Mermaid," "The Lion King," and "Beauty & The Beast" gracing movie screens (to all the world's delight!), meditation's affect on the company, especially within its creative department — has been momentous.